jiaoyf-thu/jiaoyf-thu.github.io/_pages/research.md

 ---
+permalink: /
-title: "Research Works"
+title: "Research
-sitemap: true
+author_profile: true
+redirect_from:
+  - /research/
-permalink: /research.html
+  - /research.html
 ---

 Sorry, but the page you were trying to view does not exist.